Dutchess Voters Reject Smaller Legislature

 Proposal 3, which would have eliminated a requirement that people register to vote at least 10 days in advance, was rejected by 51 percent of voters statewide.
 In Dutchess the vote was 59 percent against, and in Putnam, 61 percent.

-Voters also defeated a Democrat proposal to freeze the number of state senators at 63; allow the members of the state Independent Redistricting Commission to appoint its co-executive directors by majority vote and eliminate the requirement that the directors be from different political parties.
+Voters also defeated a Democratic proposal to freeze the number of state senators at 63; allow the members of the state Independent Redistricting Commission to appoint its co-executive directors by majority vote; and eliminate the requirement that the directors be from different political parties.

 Forty-eight percent of New York state voters cast ballots against the proposal, including 57 percent in Dutchess County and 60 percent in Putnam.